-There were two members of the Pensions Committee who were in receipt of pension benefits from the Gwynedd Pension Fund during 2020/21 (committee members P. Jenkins and J.B.
-Hughes).
-In addition, committee members P. Read (member until May 2020), S.W.
-Churchman, R.W.
-Williams, J.B.
-Hughes, A.W.
-Jones, I. Thomas, G. Edwards and S. Glyn are active members of the Pension Fund.
-The late D. Cowans was also an active member of the Pension Fund.
+There is one member of the Pensions Committee who is in receipt of pension benefits from the Gwynedd Pension Fund during 2023/24 (committee member J.B.Hughes).
+In addition, committee members S.W.
+Churchman, R.W.Williams, J.B.Hughes, I.Thomas, G.Edwards, J.P.Roberts, R.M.Hughes, E.Hywel and I.Huws are active members of the Pension Fund.

-Two members of the Pension Board were in receipt of pension benefits from the Gwynedd Pension Fund during 2020/21 (board members H.E.
-Jones and S. Warnes).
-In addition, Board members A.LI.
-Evans, O. Richards, H. Trainor and S.E.
-Parry are active members of the Pension Fund.
+Two members of the Pension Board were in receipt of pension benefits from the Gwynedd Pension Fund during 2023/24 (board members H.E.Jones and A.Deakin).
+In addition, Board members B.Roberts, O. Richards, N.Michael and S.E.Parry are active members of the Pension Fund.